barrettotte/fishtank-roku-app/README.md

 | OK | Switch to selected camera |
 | Back | Close switcher |

-## Setup
+## Developer Setup

 ### Prerequisites

 - Node.js 18+
-- A Roku device on the same network as your dev machine
+- A Roku device on the same network as your dev machine.
+I used a Model 3820R2 Streaming Stick 4K with 15.1 software version.

 ### Install